 Are Ed and Nadine still married is a question floating around quite a bit.
-We’ve seen Nadine numerous times and last night, Twin Peaks’ resident Alex Jones like conspiracy theorist, Dr. Jacoby stopped outside Nadine’s store (how great is it that her dream came true?) and buzzed until she opened the door.
-Seeing how genuinely happy those two were together was really special.
+We’ve seen Nadine numerous times and last night, Twin Peaks’ resident Alex Jones like a conspiracy theorist, Dr Jacoby stopped outside Nadine’s store (how great is it that her dream came true?) and buzzed until she opened the door.
+Seeing how genuinely happy those two were together was special.
 Nadine is someone I’ve always rooted for.
-She’s the ultimate underdog and all I want for her as a character is to be happy—even if I still think Jacoby’s a con man.
-Don’t break her heart Dr. Amp…….
+She’s the ultimate underdog, and all I want for her as a character is to be happy—even if I still think Jacoby’s a con man.
+Don’t break her heart, Dr Amp…

-I won’t get too deep into the Dougie stuff because Eileen will tomorrow in her column but the conga line was gold.
+I won’t get too deep into the Dougie stuff because Eileen will be tomorrow in her column, but the conga line was gold.
 Solid gold.

-Mr. C had one of his strongest showings to date, tracking down his foe Ray in a hideout of sorts filled with how David Lynch envisions henchmen.
-Mr. C was told he would have to defeat their monster of a boss in an arm wrestling match and I instantly thought of Chet Desmond getting into a slugfest with Sheriff Cable in the “Missing Pieces”.
-Watching Mr. C toy with the brute told us that even after being shot and possibly not having Bob with him anymore, he’s still not someone to be messed with.
-Killing the boss with one punch was both brutal and breathatking.
-Mr. C got his time alone with Ray and he got his information from Ray: Ray told him he was hired by a man who claimed to be Phillip Jefferies and he was hired to kill Mr. C and send him back to the Lodge.
-After learning everything he needed to know, Mr. C had Ray put the ring on and he killed him, coordinates safely in his pocket.
-Ray was seen laying on the floor of the Lodge as the One Armed Man put the ring up for safe keeping.
-The kicker to an already amazing scene was who showed up to watch: None other than Richard Horne himself.
-Was this confirmation that Mr. C is his father?
+Mr C had one of his strongest showings to date, tracking down his foe Ray in a hideout of sorts filled with how David Lynch envisions henchmen.
+Mr C was told he would have to defeat their monster of a boss in an arm wrestling match and I instantly thought of Chet Desmond getting into a slugfest with Sheriff Cable in the “Missing Pieces”.
+Watching Mr C toy with the brute told us that even after being shot and possibly not having Bob with him anymore, he’s still not someone to be messed with.
+Killing the boss with one punch was both brutal and breathtaking.
+Mr C got his time alone with Ray and he got his information from Ray: Ray told him he was hired by a man who claimed to be Phillip Jeffries and he was appointed to kill Mr C and send him back to the Lodge.
+After learning everything he needed to know, Mr C had Ray put the ring on, and he killed him, coordinates safely in his pocket.
+Ray was seen laying on the floor of the Lodge as the One-Armed Man put the ring up for safe keeping.
+The kicker to an already fantastic scene was who showed up to watch: None other than Richard Horne himself.
+Was this confirmation that Mr C is his father?
 Do they know each other?
 Why was Richard there and most importantly, what happens from here between these two?
 Is it Sunday yet?

-Wanted to wrap this week’s edition up by talking about James playing The Roadhouse.
-Yes the song is cheesy.
-Yes, it has been meme’d too death.
+I wanted to wrap this week’s edition up by talking about James playing The Roadhouse.
+Yes, the song is cheesy.
+Yes, it has been meme’d to death.
 That being said, the two scenes with James this season have had a warm, “you can go home again” feeling that no other character has been able to capture or give.
 I’m not sure why that is.
-James, for all of his flaws was one of the most important characters in the original series and in the film.
+James, for all of his flaws, was one of the most important characters in the original series and the film.
 His story was complete though, unlike almost every other character at the end of the show.
 Thinking along those lines, we’re not expecting anything from James when we see him.
-He’s just our link to the past and our proof that the present and future doesn’t have to be a Sparkle fueled, Richard Horne nightmare.
+He’s just our link to the past and our proof that the present and future doesn’t have to be a Sparkle fuelled, Richard Horne nightmare.
 James feels safe in a sense.
-Yes, the song can easily be mocked but in a show that goes out of its way to avoid nostalgia, James playing his song in front of an adoring crowd was all the nostalgia I needed.
+Yes, the song can easily be mocked, but in a show that goes out of its way to avoid nostalgia, James playing his song in front of an adoring crowd was all the nostalgia I needed.
 Now I feel ready for whatever the end game looks like.
 Thanks for reading.